 If a cottonwood tree has slim flux will the saplings also have the disease?

-Otero County New Mexico Posted almost 3 years ago
+Otero County New Mexico Posted about 3 years ago

 I am in the process of attempting to ID what looks like rabbit-brush but has larger ovate leaves not the oblong leaves that are one of the defining characteristics of the Chrysothamnus viscidiflorus.
 Do you have any suggestions as to what this look alike is?

-Bernalillo County New Mexico plant identification Posted about 3 years ago
+Bernalillo County New Mexico plant identification Posted over 3 years ago

 Bugs and other issues are afflicting my two cherry trees (black tartarian and utah giant); I need help knowing how to address this issue.